Chathurthini/Image-of-cat-and-dog-/README.md

 # Image-of-cat-and-dog-
-Implementing a SVM to classify the images
+Implementing a CNN  to classify the images